mainmatter/mainmatter.com/_posts/2020-11-30-building-prototypes-with-emberjs-and-enber-hotspots.md

 hovering over them.

-Next step for this mockup would be to add `@route` arguments to the buttons so they not only have an hover effect, but also navigate to a new page with a different `<EhBackground />` and more functionality.
+Next step for this mockup would be to add `@route` arguments to the buttons so they not only have a hover effect, but also navigate to a new page with a different `<EhBackground />` and more functionality.

 For further inspiration look at [the dummy application]() that is part of the [ember-hotspots](https://github.com/simplabs/ember-hotspots).

+The resulting Ember.js addon shows how little code is necessary to bring ideas to live thanks to the tools that make up the Ember.js ecosystem.
+There is a lot of potential in this concept beyond just small small click dummies.
+I want to explore the options of including this into existing applications and maybe even add support for animations in the future.

 ### To be continued…